We already know that cats love cat trees!

 Runner Up: Made4Pets 65.6 Inch Modern 6 Level Cat Tree

 - STYLISH DESIGN: Graceful and Well-proportioned lines, thick and strong pillars, sturdy and practical;...

-- COMBINATION OF TRADITIONAL AND MODERN: Different from the traditional cat tree, the main part of this cat...
+- COMBINATION OF TRADITIONAL AND MODERN: Different from with the traditional cat tree, the main part of...

 Our runner up is the taller 65.6 inch (166.62 cm) cat tree from Made4Pets.
 While this cat tree does have the same beige sisal rope as other cat trees, the finished wood really helps this cat tree look much more stylish than your typical tree.
 Like our best overall, you’ve also got many of the traditional cat tree features including a floating hammock and a cat cubby with plenty of padding inside.

 I love that they decided to give the cat cubby a cute cat-shaped entryway too!

 The only thing I don’t love about this tree, and why it had to be the runner up, is the added patches of carpet that are placed along the platforms.
 I just don’t think these look good and would much prefer to see the tree without them.
 Luckily, they’re only held on by velcro so it’s easy enough to just remove them if you’d prefer.
 Because they are removable, I felt that this cat tree still deserved a spot on our list of carpet-free cat trees.

 There’s plenty of sisal rope in this tree which makes it great for cats that love to scratch and at almost 5.5 feet tall it’s certainly tall enough to give cats their heights fix!
 You can read more reviews of this cat tree and check out the latest price on Amazon by clicking here.

 What I Love About It: This cat tree has a classy and modern look and the cat-shaped cubby is a really cute touch!